usually I suggest

 Florence is a city that is jam packed with stories.
 Everywhere you turn, there's something interesting to see, fascinating to learn about.
 The problem is that the city doesn't reveal its secrets very easily.
 You'll be looking at something and you'll be thinking to yourself, I know this must be amazing but... what is it?
 What's it for?
 How did it get here?
 So my advice is to do your homework before you leave home.
 Get yourself a few good books and try to get a bit of historical background so that you won't miss out!

 Another suggestion is to get yourself a great personal guide - someone who's studied and made it his life's work to know this city and all its secrets, and to love helping visitors discover them.
-I happen to know of a very good one! about 7 years ago
+I happen to know of a very good one! over 7 years ago